 NAV is customizable for a range of verticals within manufacturing.
 It’s designed primarily for SMBs but is utilized within larger enterprises, including companies with extensive field technician operations.
 The robust ERP platform includes out-of-the-box operations, financial accounting, project management, and purchasing functionality.

-NAV can be delivered on-premise, as a SaaS application, or hosted on Microsoft’s cloud platform.
+NAV can be delivered on-premise, as a SaaS application and SaaS components, or hosted on Microsoft’s cloud platform.
 It can be purchased with a one-time payment or subscription.
 After infrastructure and implementation costs, the price is $210 per user per month for full features with the Dynamics 365 plan.

 Plex is the only ERP for manufacturing built from the ground up in the cloud.
 It aims at ERP and Manufacturing execution system integration for the needs of discrete and process manufacturing.
 The complete, unified set of ERP applications features industry-leading plant floor to top floor functionality.
 It helps companies of all sizes manage their manufacturing operations with agility and superior performance.
 The clients pay as they go with a subscription service.